Mrugalla/NEL-19/README.md

 You can try several things
 - Check if your DAW supports VST3 64bit
-- Check if you copied it into the right folder: C:\Program Files\Common Files\VST3
+- Check if you copied it into the right folder, which is: C:\Program Files\Common Files\VST3
-- Install the latest C++ Dependencies. (sry for this rather geeky solution. this is what an installer would do normally)
+- Install the latest C++ Dependencies. (sry, for this rather geeky solution. this is what an installer would do normally)

 ---

-Does this plugin degrade the audio quality?

-I like to compare it to tape wow-and-flutter-emulations, since they also randomly vibrate the signal, but unlike them this plugin adds no saturation, filters or other tape degradation stuff.
-I used cubic spline interpolation on the delay to make sure that everything sounds really clean.
-Only thing that could make this even better would be oversampling, but that only matters for the more creative vibratos that enter the realms of scratches, so I didn't do that yet.

----

-Can this plugin be used live?

-Turn up the depth parameter to the maximum and then use the buffersize-textfield to adjust the depth of the effect in order to get the lowest possible latency.
-I made sure that it can be used as good as possible live then.
-Initially I implemented an alternative algorithm trying to compensate for the latency with some tricks if you disable the Studio-Button, but I personally like the approach with the textfield more.

----

 Is this plugin safe to use in a commercial project?

 I tested it in Cubase, Reaper, Studio One and FL Studio myself and a friend tested it in Ableton.
 Also I had a bunch of other testers in various of these DAWs already as well.
-On top of that I ran it with the official VST3 Validator from Steinberg, which throws ridiculous edge cases at plugins in order to test their stability.
-So it should really be safe.
+On top of that I ran it through the official VST3 Validator from Steinberg, which throws ridiculous edge cases at plugins in order to test their stability and it worked, so it should really be safe.
 If it ever causes a crash though just throw it out of your VST-Folder.
-It will most likely not damage your projects.
+It will not damage your projects.
 I use it regularly myself as well.
 Oh, and also please inform me about crashes!
 It's the only way for me to grow as a developer. :)

 ---

-How to use this to make a LOFI™ sound?

-Put the frequency to 4-6hz, since that's supposed to be the wow-rate, dial in some depth with a subtle buffersize (2-7ms), then use some other plugin to add saturation and filters.
+What are future plans for this plugin?

+I once had a MIDI Learn-feature in it and I threw it out for now because I want to implement a much more powerful and modular system with different modulators.
+Also I'd like to add multiband-features, sidechain-features, parallel-processing features and a bunch of other cool stuff.
+This plugin is getting better and better.
+One day it will be the best vibrato of the world.

 ---

-How do I use the MIDI Learn feature?

-You basically just hit that button, then turn a knob on your master keyboard or use the pitchbend wheel, while having some midi track routed to the plugin and it will notice and remember that until you close the DAW.
-(I'll implement a feature that remembers that in the future)

----

 I am a developer and I want to know how to use your dsp code in my own plugins.

-Go to Source/Tape.h.
+Go to Source/DSP.h.
 It has all the important stuff.
+Also talk to me on discord.

 ---